terwoord/overdrive/Readme.md

 * Introduction
 * What is the current state of the project
-* What is going to be checked in soon
+* What is going to be committed soon
 * Roadmap
 * License